rgw: copy_object doubles leading underscore on object names.

 This bug is present in both master & jewel.

 #1 Updated by Marcus Watts over 1 year ago

 After tracing the code, I believe the problem is that when RGWRados::copy_obj_data()

 creates an instance of RGWPutObjProcessor_Atomic, it is passing dest_obj.get_oid() - that then gets used to construct a new object key inside later logic.
 Logically, that's a "get_oid(get_oid( object_name ) - and each call to get_oid prefixes a _ when the name starts with a _.
 I have an experimental patch that removes the doubled _.
 This seems to behave correctly.
 I'll post that as a PR shortly.

-#2 Updated by Marcus Watts about 1 year ago
+#2 Updated by Marcus Watts over 1 year ago

 I should update this a bit.
 I made this PR, https://github.com/ceph/ceph/pull/19652 which worked with my slightly outdated master, but didn't apply against the head.
 That's because this PR, https://github.com/ceph/ceph/pull/18662 , conflicted, with a fix to another bug that I believe also fixes this bug.

-#5 Updated by Nathan Cutler about 1 year ago
+#5 Updated by Nathan Cutler over 1 year ago

 - Status changed from Need Test to Pending Backport

 - Backport set to jewel, luminous